openSUSE/netboot-rpi3b/README.md

 Network Boot for the Raspberry Pi 3B
 ====================================

-TL;DR Run this program on any host in the same network segment as a Raspberry Pi 3 Model B to make it boot from network more reliably.
+TL;DR If your Raspberry Pi 3 Model B (not Model B+) refuses to boot from network, even though you have double-checked the configuration of your DHCP and PXE servers, then run this program on any host in the same network segment as your Raspberry Pi to fix the issue.
 Magic.

 More Information
 ----------------